discopt/cmr/doc/equimodular.md

 The functionality is defined in \ref equimodular.h.
 The main functions are:

-  - CMRtestEquimodularity() tests a matrix for being equimodular.
+  - CMRequimodularTest() tests a matrix for being equimodular.
-  - CMRtestStrongEquimodularity() tests a matrix for being strongly equimodular.
+  - CMRequimodularTestStrong() tests a matrix for being strongly equimodular.
-  - CMRtestUnimodularity() tests a matrix for being unimodular.
+  - CMRunimodularTest() tests a matrix for being unimodular.
-  - CMRtestStrongUnimodularity() tests a matrix for being strongly unimodular.
+  - CMRunimodularTestStrong() tests a matrix for being strongly unimodular.